IoCF Conditions of Membership

 2.3 Baby and Child Funerals

-- A decision could be reached that the member is in breach of the Code of Practice and the Conditions of IoCF membership.
-Depending on the severity of the breach, action may be taken ranging from a letter of warning to the member to revoking of membership, at the discretion of the Council.
+a) a decision could be reached that the member is in breach of the Code of Practice and the Conditions of IoCF membership.
+Depending on the severity of the breach, action may be taken ranging from a letter of warning to the member to revoking of membership, at the discretion of the council.
 A suitable response outlining the action taken will be sent to the complainant.

-- If the Council finds that there has been no breach of the Code of Conduct or Terms and Conditions then a suitable reply to this effect will be sent to the complainant.
+b) If the council finds that there has been no breach of the Code of Conduct or Terms and Conditions then a suitable reply to this effect will be sent to the complainant.

 Members are bound by the decision of the Council of Management.
-The Council will not consider complaints over twelve months after the date of the funeral.
+The council will not consider complaints over 12 months after the date of the funeral.

 4 TERMINATION OF MEMBERSHIP